pl2599/Natural-Language-Processing---Spooky-Data/README.md

 # Sentiment Analysis

-Last but not least, we may want to look at some sentiment analysis to see what kind of emotions are the authors trying to evoke out of the readers.
+Last but not least, we want to look at some sentiment analysis to see what kind of emotions are the authors trying to evoke out of the readers.

 ## Sentiment Words across Authors
 ![alt text](figs/Sentiment.png)